Photoplay edition

 Photoplay edition refers to movie tie-in books of the silent film and early sound era at a time when motion pictures were known as "photoplays".
 Typically, photoplay editions were reprints of novels additionally illustrated with scenes from a film production.
 Less typically, photoplay editions were novelizations of films, where the film script was fictionalized in narrative form.
 Today, vintage photoplay editions are sought after by film buffs, bibliophiles, and collectors.

 The first photoplay editions were published around 1912, and as a genre, they reached their height in the 1920s and 1930s.
 Thousands of different titles were issued in the United States.
 Most photoplays were published in hardback by companies like Grosset & Dunlap or A. L. Burt, and some in soft cover by companies like Jacobsen Hodgkinson.
-Similar movie related books were also published in England, France and elsewhere.
+Similar movie related books were also published in England, France, Spain and elsewhere.

 Typically, photoplay editions of the 1920s and 1930s contained stills and/or a dust jacket featuring artwork or actors from a film.
 Deluxe editions might also contain a special binding, illustrated end papers or, rarely, a written introduction by the star of the film.
 Sometimes, the spine or cover of the book will note the edition is a "photoplay edition."

 Illustrated movie tie-in books continued to be published though the 1940s, 1950s, and into the 1960s.
 Today, novels published in conjunction with the release of a film will often feature an actor or actress on the cover of the book, but without the interior illustrations.

 Today, the most sought after photoplays are those tie-in editions for favorite films such as Dracula, Frankenstein and King Kong, or lost films such as London After Midnight.
 Other collectors search for books featuring individuals stars, like Louise Brooks or Rudolph Valentino.
 Published by Grosset & Dunlap in 1927, The General is today one of the most sought after of photoplay books.
 Not only did the Joseph Warren novel make its first appearance in print as a photoplay, but the book is the only photoplay edition to feature film star Buster Keaton.